 Apply for TSA Precheck

 Also, “be aware of airline policies before arriving at the airport,” says Greg Staley, a spokesperson for the U.S. Travel Association.
 Things to know: What’s your child’s baggage allowance with or without a ticket (infant traveling in your arms)?
 Is a breast pump allowed on board?
+(Yes, and it doesn’t count as a carry-on because it’s a “medical device.”)
 Does the airplane have onboard bassinets (Skycots) for international travel for bulkhead seating?
-If the plane has empty seats, can you bring your child’s infant car seat on board if you don’t pay for a ticket (infant traveling in my arms)?0
+If the plane has empty seats, can you bring your child’s infant car seat on board if you don’t pay for a ticket (infant traveling in my arms)?

 If you’re not sure about something because the airline website doesn’t spell it out, call the airline ahead to get answers to your questions so you can plan accordingly.
 Visit the TSA for more info on flying with children.